sbt/website/src/reference/05-Developers-Guide/06-Nightly-Builds.md

     |nightly-launcher|.
 They should be listed in chronological order, so
     the most recent one will be last.
-2. The version number is the name of the subdirectory and is of the form |version|.x-yyyyMMdd-HHmmss.
+2. The version number is the name of the subdirectory and is of the form $app_version$.x-yyyyMMdd-HHmmss.
 Use this in a build.properties file.
 3. Call your script something like `sbt-nightly` to retain access to a stable sbt launcher.
 The documentation will refer to the script as